thephez/dash-docs/_includes/devdoc/dash-core/rpcs/quick-reference.md

      _includes/rpc/getbestblockhash.md and run `make manual-update-summaries`. -->
 {% include helpers/summaries.md %}

+####RPC Summary Table

+{% include layout/base/rpc-table.html %}

 #### Addressindex RPCs
-These RPCs are all Dash-specific and not found in Bitcoin Core {:.no_toc}
+{:.no_toc}
 <!-- no subhead-links here -->
+These RPCs are all Dash-specific and not found in Bitcoin Core

 {% autocrossref %}